 Elon Musk, speaking in Philadelphia, Pennsylvania, on Sunday, said that public information requests should become obsolete.
 He suggested that all public information should be automatically accessible to the public unless it poses a genuine national security threat.

 "There should be no need for FOIA requests.
-All government data should be default public for maximum tranparency," said Musk.
+All government data should be default public for maximum transparency," said Musk.
 "I think that the strong bias with respect to government information should be to make it available to the public.
 Unless there's a genuine risk to the country, all information in the government should be made public."

 In Texas, the Public Information Act (PIA) governs public access to government records.
 According to the Office of the Attorney General of Texas, "PIA generally requires a governmental body to release information in response to a request for information.
 However, if a governmental body determines the information is excepted from disclosure under the PIA, then both the request and the information at issue must be reviewed by the Open Records Division" of the Office of the Attorney General.